ashikReza/Projects/README.md

-# The repository is for my React/Next Js projects
+# The repository is designed to housing my React/Next.js projects